maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 NOTE: You can convert pixels to em's by dividing the pixels by 16: assumption being that the default screen size is 16 pixels and therefore 1em = 16px.

-### Susy Breakpoints
+### Susy Breakpoint Set Up

 One of the great features of Susy is that breakpoints are baked right in.
 We could use the breakpoints we created above, but why not take advantage of the mathematical capabilities of Susy and also be consistent with our grid system at the same time?
-Sounds like a good idea, and here's how we will use Susy breakpoints in our project.
+Sounds like a good plan, and here's how we will use Susy breakpoints in our project.

-First, let's redefine our Susy flexible grid as follows:
+**Step 1**: Redefine our Susy flexible grid in *application.scss* as follows:

     $total-columns:     4;
     $column-width:      4em;